lmacakova/weather_data_pipeline/README.md

    Specified an Ubuntu virtual machine[^4] for the workflow.

 4. **Clone Repository**:
-   Included a step to clone the repository in the workflow.
+   Included a step to clone[^5] the repository in the workflow.

 5. **Execute weather.sh Script**:
-   Configured the workflow to run weather.sh.
+   Configured the workflow to run weather.sh [^6].

 6. **Commit and Push Changes**:
    Set up steps to commit new weather data and push changes back to the repository.